Business Immigration

 However, companies must remain cautious.
 Performing productive or paid work under a business visa is strictly prohibited and actively monitored.
 Business visas should be viewed as a pre-employment or exploratory tool, not a substitute for proper work authorization.

-When to Choose a Work Visa
+When to Choose a Saudi Work Visa?

 A work visa is mandatory whenever a foreign national is engaged in paid employment or long-term assignments within Saudi Arabia.